-Conceptual Site Plan:
+Binding Master Plan:

-As indicated in Section III of this report, the overall layout and design of the proposed Murphy Oaks PUD provides for a compact development design that minimizes impacts to the natural environment promoting the preservation of environmental resources as well as keeping 50.7% of the property as open space and undeveloped (see Map A on page 9 as submitted in the Binding Master Plan).
-As indicated earlier, the layout plan provided depicts specificity and goes beyond the typical "conceptual" plan provided with a PUD.
-It provides specific details and clarity detailing the location of use types such as residential lots, amenity/park area, ponds, buffers, fences, signage, and the location of preserved grand trees.
+As indicated in Section III of this report, the overall layout and design of the proposed Murphy Oaks PUD provides for a compact development design that minimizes impacts to the natural environment promoting the preservation of environmental resources as well as keeping 59.4% of the property as open space and undeveloped (see Map A on page 12 as submitted in the-Binding Master Plan).
+As indicated earlier, the Binding Master Plan provides specificity and goes beyond the typical "conceptual" plan provided with a PUD.
+It provides specific details and clarity detailing the location of use types such as residential lots, amenity area, ponds, buffers, fences, signage, and the location of preserved grand trees, now known as heritage trees.
 Larger landscape buffering along all perimeters, while not required by City Code, are an identified mitigation technique for compatibility.